DS1S/csc207-proj/phase2/readme.txt

 Lastly,
 For when organizers schedule the events, we leave it to them when they want to schedule between 00:00 - 23:59.
 We don't restrict the times, as we assume they are competent enough schedule properly since they are organizers of the event.
+Same goes for the rooms, we assume the organizers are competent enough to add valid rooms in their conference and valid capacities.
+(Otherwise, they should reconsider who they hire).

 Without further ado, these are the following steps required to run our program:
-    1. Enter the coreUtil Package
+    1. Enter the utility Package
-    2. Open up Migration package
+    2. Open up models package
     3. Run ModelCreator (This class just rebuilds the ser files with default data) its not intended to be part of our actual "program" so please don't mark it as such.
 Its main is separated so we don't rebuild the data each time on run.